DivergentClouds/riw-16/README.md

 Flags are stored in the least significant nibble of the register that `cmp` is given.
 Other bits in the register are unaffected.
 The flags are as follows:
-- Carry
+- Half
   - x???
-  - Set if the comparison had a carry out of bit 15; cleared otherwise
+  - Set if the result of the comparison was less than 256; cleared otherwise
 - Overflow
   - ?x??
-  - Set if both operands were of the comparison were the same sign and the result is of the opposite sign
+  - Set if both operands were of the comparison were the same sign and the result is of the opposite sign; cleared otherwise
 - Negative
   - ??x?
   - Set if result of the comparison was less than 0; cleared otherwise